-Seymour has long day at Farragut Tournament By Ken Lay Seymour High School's baseball team had a long day at the Diamond/ DeMarini Tournament Oak Ridge (7-13) in order Thursday.
-The Eagles dropped a pair of games on the opening day of the tournament, hosted by Farragut High School. event with an 11-2 loss to Oak Ridge at Lindsey Nelson Stadium.
+Seymour has long day at Farragut Tournament Seymour High School's baseball team had a long day at the Diamond/ Thursday.
+The Eagles dropped a pair of games on the opening day of the tournament, hosted by Farragut High event with an 11-2 loss to Oak Ridge at Lindsey Nelson Stadium.